burtonator/raven/README.md

 1. Implement a simulated multi-modal AI using OpenAI Whisper where you can speak to GPT4 directly.
 2. Tree / smart execution of pre-fetching questions
 3. Build an agent framework that allows for advanced use cases
+4. Vector Database and Document Indexing

 Also, please note.
 This repo is NOT up to my normal high quality standards I hold for myself.
 I don't have eslint setup properly.
 Prettier isn't setup. etc.

+This is still Alpha code.

+Everything is based on Next, React, and Typescript.

+I'm probably going to add python-based cloud function to integrate with Pinecode or Zilliz when I add support for vector databases.

 # Multi-Modal